Leoleojames1/ollama_agent_roll_cage/README.md

 - /book audio -> load a book pdf or audiobook wav for playback
 - /movie play "name" -> play back named movie mp4 file from library
 - /music play "name" -> play back named music mp3 file from library
+- RCV - add audio to audio model for text to speech RVC voice audio tuning

-### Update 0.26: DuckDuckGo Search API & Ollama RAG integration, Prompt Query Boost, PDF Document Access
+### Update 0.27: DuckDuckGo Search API & Ollama RAG integration, Prompt Query Boost, PDF Document Access
 - /search {request} -> send search request to DuckDuckGo freee api (no key required) for context lookup
 - /boost -> activate query boost utilizing secondary query boost model to improve user input requests as a preprocess for prompting the model.

 - /PDF read -> user input & voice? -> "name" -> digest given pdf for context reference
 - /PDF list -> list all pdfs stored in agent library
-- /latex on/off -> run latex real time render automation for current conversation when using a latex tuned model such as borch/phi3_latex or utilizing regex to splice out the latex and render.

 - /latex save - save spliced and built latex file to .tex file
 - /latex run - run saved latex file with pdf generate command and open generated pdf
 - add latex AI model citation section for citation automation, as well as website citation via duck duck go search api

-### Update 0.27: ComfyUI Automation with custom LORA &/or SORA
+### Update 0.28: ComfyUI Automation with custom LORA &/or SORA
 - /generate image -> "prompt" -> generate image with custom LORA model
 - /generate video -> "prompt" -> generate video with custom SORA model
+-
 - /generate agent web cam -> using trained video footage generate deepfake for text to speech audio as its being played with corresponding agent profile web camera.
 - /recognize video - activate image recognition for video recording input for functional utility
 - /recognize webcam - activate image recognition for video web cam input for functional utility

 - Sora directed agent profile deepfake animation
 - https://github.com/Stability-AI/generative-models
 - Sora directed game animation for games such as "Rick and Morty" portal journey explore endless worlds with video generation.

-### Update 0.28: Smart Conversation, Listen and parse gaps from conversation, lookup data, moderate
+### Update 0.29: Smart Conversation, Listen and parse gaps from conversation, lookup data, moderate
 - /smart listen 1 -> listens and responds after long pause, parses spaces from gapped chat history and recombines conversation history if for words said while the model is responding
 - /smart listen 2 -> listen to the conversation between 2 people, record history, only trigger a response when the most likely human response would occur, i, e, talk short, give human like responses, yet still retain the knowledge of llama3.
 While 2 users converse, llama3 model learns the conversation flow, and know when stepping in for moderation, fact checking, search results, live in a heated debate where one would want to know the true nature of scientific data, historical data, language data, and all data in the moment of live conversation with agent roll cage
 - /moderator -> make roll cage a conversation moderator for 2 different people having a conersation always listing and processing thoughts but never responding until "/yo llama what do you think about that" is asked after activating /moderator.
 - /yo llama what do you think about that -> llama3 response for the /moderator chat history as a mediator between 2 people.
 - /yo llama pull that up -> a copy of jamie from joe rogan using C3PO voice clone audio reference w/ google api search finds: youtube clips, wiki pedia google results, and explains the point, also screen shares macros with keyboard and/or google youtube wiki search browser. preferably with macro moves for opening complex task and managing operations. -> send to joe rogan and jamie? xD

-### Update 0.29: On startup run default command setup, create automation job set with cmd automations and mouse/keyboard macros
+### Update 0.3: On startup run default command setup, create automation job set with cmd automations and mouse/keyboard macros
 - /preload command list - command_list.txt, run desired default commands on "/preload command list" call
 - /job set run {name} - create macro job set with cmd automations and automated keyboard output for mouse and key to automate specific tasks
 - /macro on - enabled keyboard macro mode, allowing the agent to exute jobs from voice commands or saved job lists, to automate tasks